 The American Culture

 Americans are the most generous people in the world, measured by charitable giving as a percent of GDP.
-Despite the deep economic recession, charitable giving in 2009 topped $300 Billion.
+Despite the deep economic recession, charitable giving in 2009 topped $300 billion.

-The instinct to rally around a cause, to serve a greater need has been part of our country dating back to 1630 when John Winthrop led a group of English Puritans to Massachusetts Bay and imparted the “model of Christian charity.”
+The instinct to rally around a cause to serve a greater need has been part of our country dating back to 1630 when John Winthrop led a group of English Puritans to Massachusetts Bay and imparted the “model of Christian charity.”
 He said, “We must bear one another’s burdens.
 We must not look only on our own things but also the things of our brethren.”

 In settlements like Jamestown and Plymouth, neighbors depended on each other to survive the drought, blistering heat, lack of food, and harsh winters

-Not only have we been a nation to help our own people, we have also come together to help people around the world.
+Not only have we been a nation to help our own people, but we have also come together to help people around the world.
 One of the Africans told me if it weren’t for America, half of Africa would be dead.
 While that’s likely an exaggeration, the fact is people around the world have a great deal of respect for our humanitarian efforts.

 When disaster struck Haiti earlier this year, Americans rallied to donate their time and money.
 There were so many doctors and nurses from America who volunteered to help, a waiting list had to be created.
 Millions of other Americans helped by donating money or jumping on planes to serve the people of Haiti.